 There has been SO much hype surrounding Circe.
 That cover is just bee-oo-tiful and oh so bookstagrammable!
 Those familiar with The Illiad/The Odyssey will enjoy I think.
-And I will definitely have to check out The Song of Achilles!
+I will definitely have to check out The Song of Achilles by Madeline Miller as well!
 While Circe isn’t an action-packed story it paints a vivid picture of ancient Greece that makes for a great beach read.

 Circe was such a cool character and carries the novel well.
 Throughout the story, Circe tries to find love, peace, and meaning for her immortal life.
 Once you get used to the adjustment in the language you are immersed in her world.
 We see her slowly discover her magical powers and her fall as she creates the monster Skylla in a fit of jealousy.
 She is then banished to the island of Aiaia where she shapes her identity.
 Circe makes peace with her fate, teaches herself magic and creates a son.
 It becomes a slower story when she is on her island, though despite the lack of change of scenery never becomes boring.